Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 reduced or disabled according to the type of parameter, by the remote partner.

-Alternatively, when a parameter is non-negotiable, the server partner must either:
+Alternatively, when a parameter is non- negotiable, the server partner must either:

 - Submit to the decision